 When you feel confident with your driving experience in this vehicle, it’s time to book a road test.
 Commercial Road Tests are available year-round.
 Road test fees are paid at the time of booking the test.

 If you have taken your training with a truck training school and plan to use their truck for your road test, your training school will book your road test.
 The training school must use the online block booking information to book a road test for you.

 If you are not with a training school, you can book, cancel or reschedule a road test appointment online, by phone, or in person at a DriveTest Centre.
 If you cannot attend your scheduled road test, you must cancel within a minimum of 48 hours in advance, or you will lose your road test fee.

-It is common to do the commercial road test plus an air brake practical test on the same day.
-When you book the test, you should specify if you want to take the test together.
+It is common to do the Commercial Road Test plus an air brake practical test on the same day.
+When you book the Commercial Road Test, you should specify if you want to take the test together.

 Any examination fees paid in advance can be applied for up to six years from the payment date.
 However, any fees not used after six years are non-refundable.